Hollywood Cemetery Tours have come a long way since I first visited there 20 years ago and wandered aimlessly around.

 (Some day I will write a post on ghost stories surrounding Hollywood.
 There are a few of them, one of which involves a vampire!)

 I happened to find another dog statue while there on my last visit.
 One can only imagine the story behind this one.
 It is beautiful!

 It’s hard to capture the beauty and the serenity of Hollywood in words.
 I shot a little bit of video from my phone (see below), but it’s hard to do while driving since the roads are very curvy and hilly!

 Click HERE to see the short clip.

-Editor’s Note: Just a few days after my most recent visit to the cemetery, it was heavily vandalized with many irreplaceable monuments destroyed.
-It is heartbreaking, but not surprising, since the historical monuments throughout Richmond have been permitted to be desecrated, removed, and destroyed in deplorable actions that are condoned — and even encouraged — by officials and politicians.
-The cemetery is in the process of raising funds to help with restoration.
+Note: Just a few days after my most recent visit to the cemetery, it was heavily vandalized with many irreplaceable monuments destroyed.
+It is heartbreaking, but not surprising, since the historical monuments throughout Richmond have been permitted to be desecrated, removed, and destroyed in actions that are condoned — and even encouraged — by officials and politicians.
 No arrests have been made at this time.

 The Jefferson Hotel: Highly rated (and so is the price)